vineetsemwal/quickview/README.txt

-****The Project has moved to wicketstuff now**** since it is a part of wicketstuff now and will therefore see a maven release with every new wicket version from 8.3.0 The wiki is now available on https://github.com/wicketstuff/core/wiki/quickview
+****The Project has moved to wicketstuff now**** since it is a part of wicketstuff now , it will see a maven release with every new wicket version from 8.3.0 The wiki is now available on https://github.com/wicketstuff/core/wiki/quickview